-Transfers to Southern Nevada Trauma Centers from Non-Trauma Centers, 2015-2020
+Transfers to Southern Nevada Trauma Centers from Non-Trauma Centers, 2015-2021

-Transfers into Southern Nevada Trauma Centers from Non-Trauma Centers, 2015-2020
+Transfers into Southern Nevada Trauma Centers from Non-Trauma Centers, 2015-2021

-2015 2016 2017 2018 2019 2020
+2015 2016 2017 2018 2019 2020 2021

-All 452 605 721 698 632 529
+All 452 605 721 698 434 570 406

-Source: Stat te Trauma Registry data
+Source: St ate Trauma Reg istry data

-Emergency Department and Trauma Center Hours, 2016-2020
+Emergency Department and Trauma Center Hours, 2016-2019

 Clark County's inclusive trauma system includes designated Trauma Centers and Non-Trauma Center Hospitals (Emergency Departments).
 Traditionally an Emergency Department (ED) is capable of meeting the demands of trauma-related injuries.
 Trauma Centers were developed to provide an expedited resource for the optimal care of trauma patients.
 When there is a designated Trauma Center, the trauma system is designed to transport the patient to the most appropriate destination, bypassing EDs that may be closer.
 Most Trauma Centers are integrated into EDs but function separately.
 All hospitals (EDs & Trauma Centers) must develop protocols to manage a crisis that may require closure.
 The crisis may be that capacity is met, and no additional patients can be received, or that an internal disaster/failure (e.g., infrastructure, technology, medical professionals) requires closure.
 The protocols developed to manage the closure of an ED and Trauma Center are separate.
 An ED may declare it is on Internal Disaster, but that declaration would never include the Trauma Center.
-Even if an integrated part of an ED, a Trauma Center will remain open and be able to receive trauma patients while the ED is closed.
+A Trauma Center, even if an integrated part of an ED, will remain open and be able to receive trauma patients while the ED is closed.
 When a Trauma Center closes, it is called Trauma Bypass.
 It is rare for a Trauma Center to close.
 As part of the ACS-COT verification process, a Trauma Center must not be on bypass more than 5 percent of the time.